vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ## Change the color scheme

-In **Appearance** tab, you can also change the color scheme.
-I used *One Half Dark*, choose whichever you prefer.
+In **Appearance** tab, you can also change the color scheme to whichever you prefer.
+I tend to use dark themes for everything so I picked *One Half Dark*.

 Depending on your preferences, you might also want to make the background of your terminal translucent.
 For doing so, you can find the **Transparency** settings in the same tab.